4D Restoration Knowledge Base — Restoration Articles & Technical Guides

 Most restoration companies don't charge for estimates.
 Learn the industry standard and what to watch for when getting water damage quotes.

-Home Mold Test Kits: What They Reveal
+Home Mold Test Kits: Why They Always Test "Positive"

 How Long Does Mold Remediation Take?
 Honest Timelines